 Expenses related to the care and maintenance of your vehicle remain subject to restrictions in terms of write-offs.
 But you can receive tax deductions for gas, oil, repairs, insurance, licencing and registration fees, loan interest, and leasing costs.
 You can only claim these deductions when your company uses your personal vehicle to generate revenue for business.

 Depreciation Deductions for Property Owners

-As noted above, capital expenses are costs you incur that significantly improve a piece of property or increase its value in a substantial way.
-The purchase price of the property itself, as well as all of the legal fees associated with the purchase, are considered capital expenses and are all deductible.
-Deductions for the depreciation of a piece of property against your income are also considered capital expenses.
-While this move is initially smart because it helps you protect and bolster your cash flow, you ultimately pay taxes once you sell the property and your capital gains are determined.
+As noted above, you incur capital expenses when you spend money to significantly improve a piece of property or increase its value in a substantial way.
+You can also claim capital costs for the purchase price of the property itself and all the legal fees associated with the purchase.
+Depreciation of individual properties against your company’s income typically proves a large tax deduction for landlords in terms of capital costs.
+While this move helps you protect and bolster your company’s cash flow when you first start your business, you ultimately pay taxes once you sell the property and pay capital gains tax on your profit.

-Any legal fees that you accrue to prepare and verify leases or rental agreements can be submitted for deductions.
-As a landlord, you may also run into situations where legal fees add up in the pursuit and collection of overdue and unpaid rent costs.
-These fees are also deductible at tax time.
-Remember, you cant deduct legal fees you incur on the purchase of a rental property from your gross rental income.
+As a landlord or property owner, you can deduct legal fees you accrue to prepare and verify leases or rental agreements.
+Your company may also run into situations where legal fees add up in the pursuit and collection of overdue and unpaid rent costs, and you can also deduct these fees at tax time.
+Keep in mind that you can’t deduct legal fees you incur on the purchase of a rental property from your gross rental income.
 Instead, simply allocate the fees between the land the building stands on and the building itself, and then add them to the respective cost of each.
-There are a vast number of fees, charges, and general expenses you encounter as a landlord.
-Consider learning what costs can be deducted and how to properly deduct them to save yourself money at tax time.